Ready to hack visual design using Pinterest templates to create visuals that catch attention?

 - Shine on Pinterest Group Boards and

-- Liven up Tailwind Tribes with stunning design.
+- Liven up Tailwind Communities with stunning design.

-Put simply, we want your designs to be irresistible to Pinners on Pinterest – for sharing and clicking through to your website.
-Here’s a video to give you just a hint of what’s in store in this post:
+Put simply, we want your designs to be irresistible to Pinners on Pinterest – for sharing and also clicking through to your website.

 Have you noticed that Pinterest images are everywhere but don’t always look well designed?